witja46/tagify/README.md

 The website should now be browsable on http://127.0.0.1:5000

-Also very useful is the command:
+Also a very useful is the command:
 ```
 $ npm run clean-backend
 ```
 This clears the build directory and the postgres database

 Read more information about [hot reload](https://actix.rs/docs/autoreload/)

-To be able to serve a webpage follow the [development setup for the frontend](#development-setup-for-the-frontend)

 ## Setup rust-language server
 Having a working [language server](https://en.wikipedia.org/wiki/Language_Server_Protocol) is extremly recommended for Rust!